"Abraham Lincoln and Slavery"

 institution.
 His son, Abraham, would witness slaves on the

-by slave owners.
-Abraham would hear "great" discussions of the
+forth by slave owners.
+Abraham would hear "great"

-to the Northern state of Indiana to get away from slavery and
+move to the Northern state of Indiana to get away from

-New Orleans twice to deliver products on a flatboat from
+to New Orleans twice to deliver products on a flatboat from

 Indiana and later Illinois.
-He would personally witness slave auctions,
+He would personally witness

 The slavery projects will